con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sgyu 'phrul chen po mig 'phrul can/ /

 Most wise upholder of the great illusion,
-The great illusion's fulfiller of aims,
+Fulfiller of the great illusion's aims,
 Raptured by rapture from the great illusion,
 The great illusion's great illusionist, (35)